Updated: 5 days ago

 Newsflash to the uninitiated, but anxiety is a VERY physical beast.
 My response to stress can be tension headaches, numbness in my hands or limbs, tingling sensations, shaking (anywhere on my body), palpitations, shortness of breath, fear of too much movement (freeze response)... there's a million forms it can take.
 This article is fairly thorough.

-A bout of specific health anxiety can start many ways (imagining worst case scenarios might be your poison) but more often than not, where it ends is in a physical manifestation somewhere on your body that likes to create what terrible thing you're imagining.
+A bout of specific health anxiety can start many ways (imagining worst case scenarios might be your poison) but more often than not, where it ends is in a physical manifestation somewhere on your body that likes to create whatever terrible thing you're imagining.

-So how, (and I am not great at this yet) do you manage your body's physical response to your anxious thoughts, when your natural response in the face of stasis/terror is to FREEZE and NOT LEAVE THE BED/COUCH.
+So how, (and I am not great at this yet) do you manage your body's physical response to your anxious thoughts, when your natural response in the face of terror is to FREEZE and NOT LEAVE THE BED/COUCH.